A line runs down the middle of the campus at NC A&T University.

 Though invisible, the border affects the political experiences of those residing on the campus, dividing it between the 6th Congressional District and 13th Congressional District.

-Former US Attorney General Eric Holder met with students on Thursday to discuss the
+US Attorney General Eric Holder met with students on Thursday to discuss the

 Holder, who served under President Obama, visited A&T to bring awareness to the partisan gerrymandering that engineered this split down the middle of campus, and to the nationwide redistricting process set to take place in 2021.
 The discussion provided a platform for the predominantly black student body to talk about their concerns and experiences.